Timeboxes

 - The item is marked as an Outlier.

-- There isn’t enough historical data to calculate a projection.
+- There's insufficient historical data to calculate a projection.

 - Item titles are hidden.